bhklab/StatinEMT/README.md

 `StatinEMT_Directory <- "./pathToStatinEMT-master_Directory"`

 - Running the script will produce all the figures related to the pharmacogenomics analysis
-- Included with project the bimodality scores for all genes across CCLE cell lines that have RNA-seq data.
+- Included in the project are the bimodality scores for all genes across CCLE cell lines that have RNA-seq data.
 This can be found in "./data/BimodalScores_All_Genes.RData"